spookystevee/honors-inventory-cc/README.md

 **Latest stable MySQL version**

-_You might not need the latest versions, but it doesn't hurt!_
+_You might not necessarily need the latest versions, but it doesn't hurt!_

 ## Installing Dependencies